-The Symmetra has been on line at LORSTA Jupiter for the past six months without any failures and has provided seamless transition between commercial/GENSET power and battery source power.
+The ADC UPS has been on line at LORSTA Jupiter since PALS testing commenced in April 2000 and at the aforementioned LORSTAs for shorter durations.
 According to the manufacturer's specifications, the Ops Room load was calculated to last 61 minutes.
-LORSTA Jupiter successfully ran the OPS Room on the UPS for 50 minutes without any power interruptions.
+LORSTA Jupiter successfully ran the OPS Room on the UPS for 50 minutes without any power interruptions under test conditions.
+During periods of unstable commercial power and until an installed GENSET has taken the station load, the ADC Symmetra Power Array has successfully powered the OPS Room equipment during 37 events.

-Current LSU modernization efforts call for the installation of the Symmetra Power Array at more solid state transmitter (SSX) LORSTAs during the current fiscal year.
+Current LSU modernization efforts call for the installation of the Symmetra Power Array at more solid state transmitter (SSX) LORSTAs.
 Operationally, it is anticipated that availability will not be affected due to commercial/GENSET power loss, operators will be able to ascertain UPS and incoming power problems rapidly, and a reduction in time troubleshooting the variety of UPS systems currently in place will result.